dwmkerr/chatgpt-diagrams-extension/README.md

 ### Manifest

 Note that the `version` field is omitted from [`manifest.json`](./src/manifest.json).
 When fields like `version` are omitted, rollup copies them over from the `package.json` file.

+### Formatting and Code Quality Rules

+[Prettier](https://prettier.io/) is used for formatting.
+Pre-commit hooks are used to enforce code style.

+[ESLint]() is used for code-quality checks and rules.

+To understand why both are used, check ["Prettier vs Linters"](https://prettier.io/docs/en/comparison.html).

+### Pre-Commit Hooks

+[Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) are used to run formatting and code quality checks on staged changes before they are committed.

+The configuration for lint-staged is in the [`package.json`](./package.json) file.

 ### Testing